This article was last updated on Nov. 4, 2022.

 We all know how important it is to have a primary care provider — also known as a personal doctor — and get regular preventive exams.
 It’s even been proven that regular preventive care leads to better health outcomes External Site in the long run.

 But what is preventive care?
 And what should your benefits cover?
-It’s important to feel informed and empowered when you go into your next preventive exam to avoid unexpected costs down the road.
+It’s important to feel informed and empowered when you go into your next preventive exam, sometimes referred to as an annual wellness exam, to avoid unexpected costs down the road.

 Our most frequently asked questions about preventive exams